j2zhao/tablevault/docs/docs/workflows/errors.md

     ```

-## 2. External TableVault Errors (with `process_id`)
+## 2. External TableVault Errors with `process_id` and System Interrupts

-With a user-provided `process_id`, an interruption only **pauses** the operation.
+With a user-provided `process_id`, an error only **pauses** the operation.
 It maintains its system locks, preventing other operations from accessing the same resources.
 This is especially useful for long-running `execute_instance` operations that might be stopped.

+This is also true if the program is externally interrupted (e.g., by killing a Jupyter notebook cell).

 Note that the operation restarts from its last checkpoint, and its input arguments cannot be changed.